Homes For Sale In Villa Verde Historic District

 Villa Verde homes sit in a small neighborhood of quaint Period Revival style picturesque homes including English Cottage homes, Tudors and Cotswold Revivals with a combination of architectural styles.

-The construction varies between clinker bricks or stone, red brick, river rock or simple wood frames.
+The construction in Villa Verde vary between clinker bricks or stone, red brick, river rock or simple wood frames.

 There are truly only a handful of clinker brick homes in metro Phoenix and this cozy neighborhood houses a few.

-Here are a few pictures I took of a clinker brick home I visited:
+Here are two photos I took of a clinker brick home I visited

 Villa Verde Architectural Features